Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Abstract

 \section{Abstract}

 Relational databases are valuable resources for learning novel and interesting relations and concepts.
 Relational learning algorithms learn the Datalog definition of new relations in terms of the existing relations in the database.
 In order to constraint the search through the large space of candidate definitions, users must tune the algorithm by specifying a language bias.
-Unfortunately, specifying the language bias is done via trial and error and is guided by the expert's intuitions.
+Unfortunately, specifying the language bias is done via trial and error and is guided by the expert’s intuitions.
 Hence, it normally takes a great deal of time and effort to effectively use these algorithms.
-In particular, it is hard to find a user that knows computer science concepts, such as database schema, and has a reasonable intuition about the target relation in special domains, such as biology.
-We propose {\it AutoMode}, a system that leverages information in the schema and content of the database to automatically induce the language bias used by popular relational learning systems.
+In particular, it is hard to find a user that knows computer science concepts, such as database schema, and has a reasonable intuition about the target relation in specific domains.
+We propose AutoMode, a system that leverages information in the schema and content of the database to automatically induce the language bias used by popular relational learning systems.
+AutoMode may generate a language bias that does not restrict hypothesis spaces enough to learn over large databases.
+Therefore, we propose to use sampling techniques to get a subset of the data that is used to generate candidate definitions.
+We study different sampling techniques and integrate them into the learning algorithm.
 We show that AutoMode delivers the same accuracy as using manually-written language bias by imposing only a slight overhead on the running time of the learning algorithm.
+Further, we show that the effectiveness and efficiency of the learning algorithms can improve with the appropriate sampling techniques.